rahulc29/rahulc29/README.md

 Brendan Eich, the inventor of Javascript once commented how Scheme was the original source of inspiration and how if it weren't for management pressure and lack of time - Javascript would be extremely similar to Scheme.
 So I thought, why not just cut to the chase and use Scheme directly?
 This project aims to achieve just that.
 Javascript was not meant to be written by humans, as I have come to discover, it was barely meant to be written by compilers either.

-### Formalisation in Cubical Type Theory
+### Formalisation in Type Theory

-Currently only [the formalisation of regular languages' trie representation](https://github.com/rahulc29/regular-languages).
-The trie representation comes from the coalgebraic interpretation of automata.
-I hope to extend Traytel's original representation to probabilistic and weighted automata.
-Of course, I'm not yet sure how I will possibly encode probability theory in cubical type theory since currently no real library for it exists.
-It would be a massive pain to have to write one myself.
+My formalisation interests include :

+1. Modal and temporal logics - In particular, the relationship between temporal logics and functional reactive programs.
+2. General recursion in type theory - This includes the free monad and giving general recursive programs (written in, say, Agda) semantics using monad homomorphisms.
+Cool stuff.
+3. Automata and Coalgebra.

 ## Currently Learning 🌱

 ### Cubical Type Theory

 Arguably the most beautiful thing I have ever studied, cubical type theory is the constructive model of homotopy type theory (Martin-Lof's type theory extended with univalence axiom and higher inductive types).
-Higher inductive types are so unimaginably powerful - I intend to create a project where I use a quotient type (a kind of higher inductive type) to have semantic equivalences quotiented from the abstract syntax trees.
-It's unlikely I will be able to find the time anytime soon.
+Higher inductive types are so unimaginably powerful - I absolutely love them.
+Their recursion and induction principles can be goofy if one is not careful.

 ### Coalgebra Theory

 Coalgebras are a beautiful dual to algebras.
 They capture the essence of dynamical systems so beautifully well it is insane.
 Besides, I also plan to study related stuff like process theory and non-well-founded set theory.

+### Formal Topology

+Formal topology develops topology within a constructive setting.
+As such, it can be implemented in a language like Agda.

-### Database Theory
+### Non-Interference

-This is a bit of a todo.
-There are many cool connections between category theory and databases (of the relational kind).
-Besides I do not yet understand how practical databases minimise disc IO calls and how would one go about formally proving the strategies as optimal?
-I wish to explore all these questions.
+Non-interference involves having a `high` and `low` security levels and it is possible to write compilers that ensure that security constraints are respected.
+One can even go ahead and prove the correctness of such a compiler.
+See [ayberkt/simplc](https://github.com/ayberkt/simplc).

 ## Suggestions ⚡